New York State Department of Civil Service Announces Examinations Open to All Qualified Individuals

-- Your degree must have been awarded by a regionally accredited college or university or one recognized by the NYS Education Department as following acceptable educational practices.
+- Your degree must have been awarded by a college or university accredited by a regional, national, or specialized agency recognized as an accrediting agency by the U.S. Department of Education/U.S. Secretary of Education.
 If your degree was awarded by an educational institution outside the United States and its territories, you must provide independent verification of equivalency.
 You can write to the Examination Information Desk of the NYS Department of Civil Service for a list of acceptable companies who provide this service.
 This information can also be found on the Internet at http://www.cs.ny.gov/jobseeker/degrees.cfm.
 You must pay the required evaluation fee.
-If you are applying on the Internet, you must mail the independent verification of equivalency to the NYS Department of Civil Service, Albany, New York 12239.
-Attention: S1MAV.
+If you are applying on the Internet, you must mail the independent verification of equivalency to the New York State Department of Civil Service, Albany, New York 12239.
+Attention: S1JAD.

 - Background Investigation: The names of all prospective employees may be:

 - Investigated through a Criminal Background Check (CBC).
 All convictions must be reported.
 Conviction of a felony or misdemeanor or any falsified or omitted information may bar appointment or result in removal after appointment.
 Each case will be determined on its own merits, consistent with the applicable provisions of state and federal laws;